 This instruction is derived from the model instruction prepared by the Judicial Conference Committee on Court Administration and Case Management in June 2020.

 The practice in federal court of repeatedly instructing jurors not to discuss the case until deliberations is widespread.
-See e.g., United States v.
+See, e.g., United States v.
 Pino-Noriega, 189 F.3d 1089, 1096 (9th Cir.
 1999).

 Created Dec.
 2020